patrickstowell/PHY303-Lectures-2024/unit4/phy303-unit4-parity-moments.md

 The main points here are that:
 - even-even nuclei have spin zero due to always having the spins of individual nucleons pairing up and canceling out.
 - Odd-even nuclei typically have half-integer spins which can range from 3/2, 5/2, 1/2.
 In simple cases, the spin of the missing nucleon can give $I$.
 - Odd-odd nuclei can achieve spin states much higher such as 1 or 3 but are more complex and typically require a full evaluation of the expectation values of the possible spin states.
+Because we expect to have two unpaired nucleons (one proton and one neutron) we expect Odd-odd nuclei to usually have integer numbers.

 ### Nuclear Parity